jsa-research/limbus-buildgen/README.md

 * A Visual Studio 2013 project generator.
 * Research continous integration on all supported platforms

-Towards a 1.0 release, these features planned:
+Towards a 1.0 release, these features are planned:
 * Cross compilation to Android on supported platforms.
 * A Xcode 6 project generator for iOS cross compilation.